Vovke/node-telegram-bot-seed/README.md

-# Node.js Based telegram bot seed
+# Node.js based telegram bot seed
 Basic skeleton to start developing TelegramBot with javascript.
 Seriously, that's the simplest thing to start with.